Wilhelm Maribo Schøyen

 Wilhelm Maribo Schøyen (October 21, 1844 – May 8, 1918) was a Norwegian entomologist.
-He was Norway's first government entomologist.
+He was Norway's first government entomologist and became prominent through his writings.

-Wilhelm Maribo Schøyen is considered one of Norway's most prominent entomologists.
-He was an avid writer and left behind a large collection of scientific publications.
 He was the father of the government entomologist Thor Hiorth Schøyen.

 Entomologist

-Schøyen was born in Grue, Norway.
+Schøyen was born in Grue Municipality in Norway.
 He graduated from Ås Higher Agricultural School in 1867.
 He had also begun medical studies, but he did not finish because of health issues.
 From 1884 to 1891, Schøyen was a curator at the Oslo Zoological Museum, where he reviewed and systematized the museum's collection of lower animal groups.
 He started working as an agricultural entomologist in 1891.
 Every year he published a report on insect pests and plant diseases.
 These included reports from all over Norway, and also some about the biology of pests and how to fight them.
 In 1894, Schøyen became Norway's first government entomologist.
 He held this position until 1912.
 Schøyen was a member of the Norwegian Academy of Science and Letters.
 He was also present when the Norwegian Entomological Society was founded in 1904.